xvik/dropwizard-guicey/src/doc/docs/guice.md

 !!! note
     It is important to say that guicey **did not apply any "guice magic"**.
 Guicey just register additional bindings, which you can use in your beans.

-You can see all available bindings from your configuration using [configuration report](guide/guice/bindings.md#configuration-bindings-report).

 Or you can simply enable full guice report ([.printAllGuiceBindings()](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/diagnostic/guice-report/)) and see all added bindings under `GuiceBootsrapModule`: